A criterion for absolute continuity relative to the law of fractional Brownian motion: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

-In recent decades, fractional Brownian motion has emerged as a fundamental mathematical framework for modeling scale-dependent random processes, exhibiting long-range dependence and self-similarity.
-Originating from the seminal work of Beno\^it Mandelbrot in the early 1960s, fractional Brownian motion has since captured the attention of researchers across numerous scientific disciplines due to its versatile applications in fields such as physics, finance, telecommunications, and image processing; see the monograph by Mishura \cite{Mishura} and the references therein for a comprehensive account.
+In recent decades, fractional Brownian motion has emerged as a fundamental mathematical tool for modeling scale-dependent random processes, exhibiting long-range dependence and self-similarity.
+Originating from the seminal work of Beno\^it Mandelbrot in the early 1960s, fractional Brownian motion has since captured the attention of researchers across numerous scientific disciplines due to its versatile applications in fields such as physics, finance, telecommunications, and image processing; see the monographs \cite{AscioneMishuraPirozzi,KubiliusMishura,Mishura,Nourdin2012,UmarovEtAl} and the references therein for a comprehensive account.

 Fractional Brownian motion with Hurst parameter $H\in(0,1)$ is a centered Gaussian stochastic process $W^H$ with continuous sample paths and covariance function

 on a given probability space $(\Om,\cF,\bP)$.
 For $H=1/2$, we recover standard Brownian motion $W=W^{1/2}$ as a special case.